Managing an Elevated PSA: What Most Men Are Never Told

 One blood test turns into fear, pressure, and a fast-moving conveyor belt toward biopsy, surgery, or radiation.
 Many men are told there is no alternative.
 Act now or regret it later.

 In this podcast, Dr. Petteruti breaks down why PSA has been misunderstood for decades, how prostate cancer has been historically misclassified, and why aggressive early intervention often causes harm without improving survival.
+The video has been viewed nearly 158,000 times, with over 25,000 hours of watch time — a reflection of how deeply this message connects with men navigating PSA decisions around the world.

-The hard truth most men never hear.
+The hard truth most men never hear

-Prostate cancer has a five-year survival rate near 99 percent—even when no treatment is done.
+Prostate cancer has a five-year survival rate near 99 percent — even when no treatment is done.
 That reality alone should change how decisions are made.
 Yet PSA numbers still drive panic, even though PSA is not a diagnostic test for cancer and never has been.

-Why biopsies often create more problems
+Why biopsies often create more problems than they solve

 Surgery and radiation do not deliver the promise men are sold

-One of the most sobering discussions in the podcast centers on long-term outcome studies.
+One of the most important discussions in the podcast centers on long-term outcome studies.
 When men with prostate cancer were followed for 20 years, those who had surgery, radiation, or no treatment had the same death rates.

 The difference was quality of life.